How to Cook Fresh Raw Peanuts

 Boiled Peanuts -Not Pretty, But Tasty!

-Anyway, boiled peanuts were a treat when we were growing up.
-When the peanuts had dried to where they could not be boiled, we would “parch” them in the oven in a shallow pan.
-You had to watch the peanuts closely to keep them from burning.
-Some people call that roasting peanuts, but it was parching for us.
+Anyway, boiled peanuts were always a treat when we were growing up.
+Once the peanuts had dried too much for boiling, we would “parch” them in the oven in a shallow pan.
+You had to keep an eye on them—just the right amount of heat brought out that nutty flavor, but let them go too long and they’d burn.
+Some folks call that roasting, but to us it was always parching.

 Crockpot Peanuts